How to come out and tell people big news about us, our relationships, our genders and our sexualities.

-Tom Daley told the world that he is in a serious relationship with a guy and he still fancies girls.
-It was pretty big news but why?
-How might other people deal with news like this?
-Where can we get support for telling people big news like this?
+Remember when Tom Daley told the world that he was in a serious relationship with a guy and he still fancies girls?
+It was pretty big news at the time.
+Anyway, watch this and then read on.

 If we could all stop assuming …

-People assume people are straight.
+People assume people are straight (or cis, or binary gender, or monogamous).
 Because of this when people say that they are in a relationship with someone with the same gender as them it becomes big news.
-“In an ideal world I wouldn’t be doing this video because it shouldn’t matter.”
+As Tom says, “In an ideal world I wouldn’t be doing this video because it shouldn’t matter.”
 Why does it matter?
 Would it matter to you if someone you knew told you this news?

 Get it really clear